simeononsecurity/simeononsecurity.ch/content/articles/incident-response-planning_-a-step-by-step-guide-for-businesses/index.en.md

 ### Selecting team members with the right skills and expertise

 When it comes to selecting team members for an incident response team, you need to identify the roles and responsibilities that each individual will fulfill.
 This ensures that the team is well-rounded and capable of effectively responding to incidents.
-By clearly defining the roles, the team can work together seamlessly, using each member's unique skills and expertise.
+By clearly defining the roles, the team can work together smoothly, using each member's unique skills and expertise.

 ### Establishing communication channels within the team